 Tom Murdoch has a background in publishing and law.

-He is currently a solicitor with Stone King LLP, where he specialises in charity law.
+He is currently a partner with Stone King LLP, where he specialises in charity law.
 He has a particular interest in charities working in Africa.

 Dr. Keith Rennie